ever39/LocalFlashlight/README.md

 ## Installation and configuration

 The mod can be installed through either Thunderstore Mod Manager or r2modman, or it can be installed manually.
-Manual installation requires installing BepInEx, then placing the mod folder inside the ```BepInEx/plugins``` folder.
+Manual installation requires installing BepInEx, then placing the mod folder inside the ```BepInEx/plugins``` folder

-Configuration of the mod can be done after starting up the game with the mod enabled through the Config editor (Thunderstore Mod Manager or r2modman) or by opening the ```command.localFlashlight.cfg``` file made by the mod in the ```BepInEx/config``` folder and editing the config values
+Configuration of the mod can be done after starting up the game with the mod enabled through the Config editor (Thunderstore Mod Manager or r2modman) or by opening the ```command.localFlashlight.cfg``` file made by the mod in the in ```BepInEx/config```

 ## Mod configs

--Intensity, range and spot angle of the light can be configured.
+-Intensity, range and spot angle of the light can be configured

--The battery's max time and recharge multiplier can also be configured.
+-The battery's max time and recharge multiplier can also be configured

--The HUD has six different styles (Low battery warning, Bar, Percentage, Circular Bar, Vertical Bar, All).
+-The HUD has six different styles (Low battery warning, Bar, Percentage, Circular Bar, Vertical Bar, All)

--Custom colors can be set for the light and HUD.
+-Custom colors can be set for the light and HUD

+-The light's shadows can be enabled or disabled

+-Option to prioritize in-game flashlights before the local flashlight

 ## Indicator config styles